BerndAmend/sforth/README.md

 ## Firefox / Chromium / Google Chrome

 The examples require that they are served using a static webserver.
-A test webserver is include that only requires node.js.
+A test webserver is included that only requires node.js.
 Start it and follow the printed instructions

 ./start-webserver.sh